Lexx: Design

 Donovan rejected the sleek, futuristic look common in science fiction in favour of organic, fleshy materials.
 Many of the creatures and machines are a hybrid of organic material and technology.
 Producer Bill Fleming compares it to a surgical implant or artificial limb, saying "it's functional, but it sure doesn't look good up close."
 According to set designer Nigel Scott, "Our world is chaotic.
 All the cars and buildings are designed by different people, so nothing really matches.
-And Lexx is exactly the same – it's just chaos."
+And Lexx is exactly the same—it's just chaos."
 The insect wars and the biological designs of the ships were made a central part of the story after they had been designed, with writers using the concept art as a basis for the plot.

 Head art director Mark Laing says that the design of the Cluster was based around medieval cities, explaining how "the whole city is built on top of a ruin built on a ruin.
 Buildings are built on top of buildings, incorporating still standing structures into their own structures, which are also somewhat run down."

 The Lexx itself has sexual undertones as part of its design.
-Laing points out how the Lexx's showerhead "is this luminous pink tube that's a little too interested in its work...
+Laing points out how the Lexxs showerhead "is this luminous pink tube that's a little too interested in its work...
 It'll snake all over you if you're not paying attention.
 It's quite frisky."
-Sources have also pointed out the Lexx's seemingly phallic appearance.
+Sources have also pointed out the Lexxs seemingly phallic appearance.
 Writer Jeffrey Hirschfield only incorporated the bare minimum of "accurate" science when absolutely necessary.